drlambert117/Python-Files/README.md

 # Dakota Lambert - Spring 2018 Repository
-Repository for python files created during a Python Independent Study
+Repository for python files created throughout my Spring 2018 Python Independent Study.

 ## Tools and dependencies used in the development of this repositories files. :wrench: